Mariano-Ryser/2ky-Jazz/README.md

 "Create a good website with an understandable code and have fun"

 Pages:
-Home: Mariano page no. 1
+Home: Mariano
-About: Efrat page no. 2
+About: Efrat
-Zeitplan: Patrik page no. 3
+Zeitplan: Patrik
-Contact us + Anmeldung: Jacqueline page no. 4
+Contact us + Anmeldung: Jacqueline
-Lektionen: Ksenija page no. 5
+Lektionen: Ksenija